Energy price statistics

 For industrial consumers, the medium standard industrial consumption band is used, which corresponds to an annual natural gas consumption between 10 000 and 100 000 GJ, in other words between 2 778 and 27 778 GWh; note that prices for industrial users correspond to the basic price and non-deductible taxes and levies and therefore exclude deductible VAT.

-Across the EU-28, the price of natural gas for a medium-sized industrial consumer averaged EUR 0.037 per kWh in the second half of 2014.
-Natural gas prices during the second half of 2014 were highest in Finland, Portugal and Greece (see Figure 4).
+Across the EU-28, the price of natural gas for a medium-sized industrial consumer averaged EUR 0.034 per kWh in the second half of 2015.
+Natural gas prices during the second half of 2015 were highest in Finland and Sweden (both EUR 0.042 per kWh); see Figure 4.
 However, the difference in prices across the EU Member States was far less than that observed for household consumers.
-The lowest natural gas price for industrial consumers among the Member States was recorded in Belgium; the average price in Turkey was slightly lower.
+The lowest natural gas price for industrial consumers among the Member States was recorded in Lithuania (EUR 0.022 per kWh); as a result, the highest prices (Finland and Sweden) were 1.9 times as high as in Lithuania.

-The relative share of tax and other levies (other than VAT) in the price of natural gas for industrial consumers was highest in Romania where close to one third (31.5 %) of the final price was made up of taxes and levies, while taxes and levies accounted for more than one quarter of the final price in Denmark.
-By contrast, in Lithuania there were no taxes and levies applied to the price of natural gas for industrial consumers, while in Croatia, Spain, Poland, Portugal and Luxembourg the weight of taxes and other levies in the price of natural gas for industrial remained below 2.0 %.
+The relative share of tax and other levies (other than VAT) in the price of natural gas for industrial consumers was highest in Finland (32.9 %) and Romania (30.0 %), where close to one third of the final price was made up of taxes and levies, while taxes and levies also accounted for more than one fifth of the final price in Denmark, Austria and Sweden.
+By contrast, in Lithuania there were no taxes and levies applied to the price of natural gas for industrial consumers, while in Portugal, Croatia, Spain and Poland, the weight of taxes and other levies in the price of natural gas for industrial remained below 2.0 %.

-Between the second half of 2013 and the second half of 2014, natural gas prices for industrial users decreased in 21 of the 26 EU Member States for which data are available (Cyprus and Malta, not applicable).
-The highest price increases were observed in Finland (19.4 %) and Portugal (12.9 %), while prices fell by 12–20 % in Ireland, Luxembourg, Belgium, Germany, Denmark, Hungary and Sweden.
+Between the second half of 2014 and the second half of 2015, natural gas prices for industrial users decreased in all but one of the 26 EU Member States for which data are available (Cyprus and Malta, not applicable).
+The United Kingdom was the only Member State to report natural gas price increases (1.2 %), while the largest price reductions were recorded in Lithuania (-41.7 %), Estonia (-26.6 %), Greece (-22.9 %) and Bulgaria (-21.1 %); price reductions within the range of 10–20 % were registered in Latvia, Spain, Portugal, Slovenia, Hungary, Croatia and Ireland.

 Consumer prices for petroleum products

 Consumer prices for petroleum products are published both with taxes and duties and without them.
-Figure 5 shows the development of prices between 2005 and 2014 for three types of automotive fuel, with a notable peak in the first half of 2008, followed by a considerable correction during the second half of the same year.
+Figure 5 shows the development of prices between 2005 and 2015 for three types of automotive fuel, with a notable peak in the first half of 2008, followed by a considerable correction during the second half of the same year.
 Thereafter, there was a gradual increase in price of all petroleum products, such that by the second half of 2012, the prices of the three products shown were at historical highs.
-For petrol (Euro-super 95) the price remained relatively stable in 2013, reached a new peak in the first half of 2014 and fell strongly in the second half of 2014.
+For petrol (Euro-super 95) the price remained relatively stable in 2013, reached a new peak in the first half of 2014 and fell strongly in the second halves of 2014 and 2015.
 For automotive diesel the development was similar, without the peak in the first half of 2014.
-For liquid petroleum gas (LPG), a price fall was recorded in the first half of 2013 which was followed in the second half of the year by a rise of similar proportions before prices declined again in 2014.
+For liquid petroleum gas (LPG), a price fall was recorded in the first half of 2013 which was followed in the second half of the year by a rise of similar proportions before prices declined again in 2014 and 2015.

 Data sources and availability

-Statistics on electricity and natural gas prices that are charged to industrial / business consumers are collected under the legal basis of a European Commission Decision (2007/394) of 7 June 2007 amending Council Directive (90/377) with regard to the methodology to be applied for the collection of electricity and natural gas prices.
+Statistics on electricity and natural gas prices that are charged to industrial/business consumers are collected under the legal basis of a European Commission Decision (2007/394) of 7 June 2007 amending Council Directive (90/377) with regard to the methodology to be applied for the collection of electricity and natural gas prices.
 Directive 2008/92 of the European Parliament and Council of 22 October 2008 concerns procedures to improve the transparency of electricity and natural gas prices charged to industrial end-users.
-Electricity and natural gas prices for households are collected on a voluntary basis.
+It is expected that by the end of 2016, a new Regulation that addresses in more detail the different taxes and levies will be adopted by the European Parliament and the Council.
+This new legal basis will not only cover the sector of industrial end-users but all consumers (households and non-households) in the EU.

 The transparency of electricity and natural gas prices is guaranteed through the obligation on EU Member States to send Eurostat information relating to prices for different categories of industrial and business users (prices for the household sector are provided on a voluntary basis), as well as data relating to market shares, conditions of sale, and pricing systems.

-The electricity and natural gas prices presented in this article cover average prices over a period of six months from January to June (the first half of the year).
-Prices include the basic price of the electricity / gas, transmission and distribution charges, meter rental and other services.
+The electricity and natural gas prices presented in this article cover average prices over a period of six months from July to December (the second half of the year).
+Prices include the basic price of the electricity/gas, transmission and distribution charges, meter rental and other services.
 Electricity prices for household consumers are presented including taxes, levies, non-tax levies, fees and VAT, thereby reflecting the end price that is generally paid by consumers in the household sector.
-As industrial / business users are usually able to recover VAT and some other taxes, prices for these enterprises are shown without VAT and other deductible taxes / levies / fees.
+As industrial/business users are usually able to recover VAT and some other taxes, prices for these enterprises are shown without VAT and other deductible taxes/levies/fees.

 The information presented on petroleum products is provided from the Oil bulletin, which is published by the European Commission’s Directorate-General for Energy.
 This source of information presents the price of petroleum products on a weekly basis, both with and without taxes and duties.
-In this article prices are shown for the last weekly price in June for the first half year and December for the second half year.
+In this article prices are shown for the last weekly price in June for the first half of the year and the last weekly price in December for the second half of the year.

 The price and reliability of energy supplies, electricity in particular, are key elements in a country’s energy supply strategy.
 Electricity prices are of particular importance for international competitiveness, as electricity usually represents a significant proportion of total energy costs for industrial and service-providing businesses.
 In contrast to the price of some fossil fuels, which are usually traded on global markets with relatively uniform prices, there is a wider range of prices within the EU Member States for electricity or natural gas.
 The price of electricity and natural gas is, to some degree, influenced by the price of primary fuels and, more recently, by the cost of carbon dioxide (CO2) emission certificates.